Contrasting Olaplex (OLPX) & Its Rivals

 |2.44

-Olaplex currently has a consensus price target of $26.58, suggesting a potential upside of 118.02%.
-As a group, “Toilet preparations” companies have a potential upside of 24.87%.
-Given Olaplex’s stronger consensus rating and higher probable upside, equities analysts clearly believe Olaplex is more favorable than its competitors.
+Olaplex currently has a consensus target price of $26.42, suggesting a potential upside of 110.37%.
+As a group, “Toilet preparations” companies have a potential upside of 21.22%.
+Given Olaplex’s stronger consensus rating and higher probable upside, equities analysts clearly believe Olaplex is more favorable than its peers.

 Summary